Collection London Road School

 Educational film demonstrating book binding.
 Instructions are given in three stages: cutting and assembling boards and spine, sewing, and fixing the book into the case.
 All stages are demonstrated by a pupil/student and intertitles are used to provide further instructions.
 The finished book is inspected by a teacher.

 'Pennies' is a cautionary story about the importance of road safety.
-Two boys on a bike are unable to stop when a girl runs into the road.
-One boy is killed when a car hits them.
-The second film, 'School Trip to Switzerland' follows a group of children as they learn about the Swiss way of life and explore the countryside.
+Two boys on a bike are hit by a car.
+One boy is killed and the other injured.
+His class give pennies to the teacher for funeral flowers.
+The second film (not online) 'School Trip to Switzerland' follows a group of children as they learn about the Swiss way of life and explore the countryside.

 [Coronation Celebrations in Burgess Hill]